 Millennials favor immediacy and convenience, says Robin Gelburd, president of FAIR Health, a not-for-profit organization seeking transparency in health care costs.
 They are more likely to be self-employed or freelance workers, and less likely to have a regular primary care physician.
 They tend to prefer to use retail clinics, urgent care centers, and emergency rooms.

 If this is your preference, look for a plan that covers those costs.
-You also can check for plans that offer a form of telemedicine or electronic communication for minor ailments.
+You can also check for plans that offer a form of telemedicine or electronic communication for minor ailments.
 Industry leaders include Teladoc, Doctor on Demand, and American Well.

 Nate Purpura of eHealth notes that about two-thirds of individual market health insurance plans don’t cover prescription drugs until after you hit your deductible.
 If you’re spending more than $50 a month on prescriptions, it’s worth looking into plans with lower deductibles.

 If you’re shopping for the lowest possible monthly premium, you’ll find plans described as "catastrophic" on the exchanges.
-Be aware that, as they state, they won't cover much short of a catastrophe.
+Be aware that, as they state they won't cover much short of a catastrophe.

-Don’t Go Without
+Don’t Go Without Health Insurance

-With Kelly Hultgren
+Written with Kelly Hultgren